-Begin by logging in to the desired social media account you wish to delete.
-Afterward, head over to your account/profile setting where most of the time there will be a “Deactivate Account” near where you have the option to logout.
+Begin by logging into the desired social media account you wish to delete.
+Afterward, head over to your account/profile settings where most of the time there will be a “Deactivate Account” which offers you the option to logout.

 Updating Google Search Results Post-Removal

-Once your desired web page is removed from the source directly (the website) your job is not entirely finished yet.
+After your desired web page is removed from the source (the direct website) your job is not entirely finished yet.

 What dictates whether or not content can be removed?

-If a consumer provides a personal belief you don’t prefer, legal business is plausibly not an alternative.
+If a consumer or blogger provides a personal belief that you don’t prefer, legal business is plausibly not an alternative.

 Nevertheless, if the consumer publishes a fallacious post that blames you of wrongdoing and cripples your business, you can.
 In addition, you don’t need an attorney for this process.